samskivert/pythagoras/README.md

   floating point values throughout. `pythagoras.i` is specialized on int and contains none of the curved geometry classes.

+* The need for defensive copying is minimized by the existence of read-only interfaces for each geometric primitive, which allow no mutation of the entity.
+Thus a consumer that requires only to read the attributes of, for example, a `Rectangle` can accept an `IRectangle` to indicate to the caller that it will not (and indeed cannot) mutate the supplied entity.
+Similarly, a read-only interface can be returned to a private internal field without fear that the recipient will mutate it and wreak havoc.

+  Bear in mind that the interfaces have performance implications in extremely performance sensitive situations.
+So use them anyway and then profile your application to determine whether there are places where you need to sacrifice code clarity and safety to obtain higher performance.

 * The library supports garbage creation avoidance (for applications which are sensitive to garbage collection pauses, like video games).
 For example, in cases where entities return a `Rectangle` containing their bounds, a